prust/millennial-translation/Mark.md

 > make a straight path for him.”’

 John the Baptist came in the wilderness, proclaiming a baptism of repentance for the forgiveness of sins.
-The whole of Judea, as well as everyone who lived in Jerusalem, went out to him; they confessed their sins and were baptized by him in the Jordan River.
+The whole of Judea, as well as everyone who lived in Jerusalem, went out to him.
+They confessed their sins and were baptized by him in the Jordan River.

 John wore the clothes of a prophet: camels' hair, with a leather strap around his waist.
 He lived on locusts and wild honey.

-John said, “Someone more powerful than I am is coming after me, someone so great that I am not even worthy to kneel down and untie his shoes for Him.
+“Someone even more powerful is coming," John said.
+"Someone so great that I'm not worthy to kneel down and untie his shoes.
 I baptized you with water; he will baptize you with the Holy Spirit.”

 At that time Jesus came from Nazareth in Galilee and was baptized by John in the Jordan river.
-Just as Jesus was coming up out of the water, He saw the skies torn open and the Spirit coming down to Him like a dove, and from the sky came a voice: “You are my dearly loved Son; You bring me great joy.”
+Just as Jesus was coming up out of the water, He saw the skies ripped open and the Spirit coming down to Him like a dove.
+From the sky came a voice: “You are my dearly loved Son; You bring me great joy.”

-Immediately afterward the Spirit drove Jesus out into the wilderness;
+Immediately, the Spirit drove Jesus out into the wilderness;
-and He was in the wilderness for forty days, tempted by Satan, and among the wild animals, while the angels helped him.
+and He was in the wilderness for forty days being tempted by Satan.
+He was among wild animals, but angels helped him.

 ### Chapter 1: A Day in Capernaum